How to Install Zabbix with Apache on Ubuntu 24.04

 Access Zabbix

-Zabbix services should be configured and running.
-Now, open your browser and browse to the server’s hostname to access the installation wizard.
+The Zabbix services should now be configured and running.
+Open your browser and navigate to your server’s hostname to access the installation wizard.

 http://localhost/zabbix